adrianblynch/webrtc-from-zero-to-hero/README.md

 Now we divert our attention away from WebRTC for a bit to demo Socket.IO.
 The reason being, later on we'll be using Node and Socket.IO to implement signalling for our video conferencing.

 Here we spin up a Node application using Express.
-We mix in Socket.IO and start serving a web page which will open up a websocket.
+We mix in Socket.IO and start serving a web page which will open up a websocket connection to the Node app.

 Looking in package.json you'll see a couple of dependancies.
 Express and Socket.IO: